jflaatsch/resetOpenDTU/README.md

 - xvfb             - virtual framebuffer X server for X Version 11 (reference: https://www.x.org/archive/X11R7.7/doc/man/man1/Xvfb.1.xhtml)
 - pyvirtualdisplay - display driver library for python (reference: https://pypi.org/project/PyVirtualDisplay/)

-Files in this repository (see Setup section below for detailed steps):
+Files in this repository (see Setup section below for quick-start steps):
 ===================
-main.py - main code to automate resetting OpenDTU
+main.py - main code to automate rebooting OpenDTU
 -------------------
-this is the main script.  it is currently set to use chromium without a display and impliments user environment variables to store the OpenDTU password.  options for alternative setups are commented out.  specify the binary file locations for the browser, webdriver, and OpenDTU IP address.
+this is the main script.  it is currently set to use chromium without a display and implements user environment variables to store the OpenDTU password.  options for alternative setups are commented out.  specify the binary file locations for the browser, webdriver, and OpenDTU IP address.
 32-bit Raspberry Pi might not support some dependencies

 setkey.py - helper file to add the OpenDTU admin password key to your local keyring
 -------------------